evilbunny2008/mqtt-dashboard-documentation/docs/zigbee2mqtt-examples.md

 This functionality adds a little more complication as you need to set addiitonal details in the sending section.

-[Zigbee smart water timers](https://www.aliexpress.com/item/1005009335943136.html) allow you to automate turning water on and off.
+Zigbee based [smart water timers](https://www.aliexpress.com/item/1005009335943136.html) allows automating turning taps on and off.

 As with the soil moisture sensor it's worth while setting a friendly name for the device to something friendlier like 'GardenTap'.